Strong. Eco-friendly. Stain-resistant. High grip strength. Durable. Cost-effective.

 As a durable, aesthetically pleasing floor finish, epoxy coating is often used in factory and commercial settings to provide a robust protection against impact, heavy vehicle traffic, and spills.
 And with unparalleled strength, it’s no wonder this finish is also finding use in Australian shops and homes.

-Usually applied directly to concrete floors to create a smoothe, beautiful, and long-lasting finish -- epoxy flooring helps maximise safety and cleanliness in commercial, industrial, and residential environments.
+Usually applied directly to concrete floors to create a smooth, beautiful, and long-lasting finish -- epoxy resin helps maximise safety and cleanliness in commercial, industrial, and residential environments.

 But are epoxy floors suitable for YOUR home or business?

 Read on to find out.

 Epoxy flooring is a durable, attractive concrete flooring option created by combining epoxy resin and various hardeners.